 The need for social, emotional and technological competencies is expected to double by 2030, (European Union Labour Force survey, McKinsey & Company Workforce skills Model & Global Institute analysis), while the need for physical and manual labour is dropping.

-In summary, the gig economy will require flexibility, competence and speed.
-The companies will value the opportunity for innovation, as costs and working conditions will look similar across the world.
+In summary, the gig economy will require flexibility, skills and speed.
+Companies will value the opportunity for innovation, as costs and working conditions will look similar across the world.
 We will see similar trends across all sectors, but in different forms of maturity (Toptal, Adecco, Deloitte – Global Human Capital Trends 2018).